A hybrid framework for estimating nonlinear functions of quantum states

-\emph{Hybrid framework for nonlinear functions}.---By trading off the quantum and classical resources, here we develop a hybrid framework for measuring nonlinear functions that is suitable for NISQ devices.
-For a degree-$m$ nonlinear function, like $P_m$, we first divide $m=\sum_i m_i$.
-Then one can employ a quantum processor with only $N=n*(\max_i m_i)+1$ qubits to estimate it.
+\emph{Hybrid framework for nonlinear functions}.---By trading off the quantum and classical resources, here we develop a hybrid framework for nonlinear functions.
+All proofs and more detailed discussions are left in Ref.~\cite{supplementary}.

-The core idea is that one can conduct RM on $\rho^{t}$ with $t=m_i$ by accessing the coherent operation on $t$ copies of $\rho$.
-Specifically, we still apply the generalized swap test but now do not directly read the outcome of the control qubit to get the value $P_t$ like before.
-Additionally, we conduct RM on one of prepared $t$ copies of $\rho$.
-Actually, due to the permutation symmetry, the RM can be conducted on any copy, like the final one shown in Fig.~\ref{Fig:original} (c).
-The expectation value of measuring Pauli-$X$ operator on the control qubit and the projective measurement on the final copy shows
+For a nonlinear function of degree $m$ such as $P_m$, where $m=\sum_{i=1}^L m_i$, we demonstrate that it can be estimated using a quantum processor with only $N=n(\max_i m_i)+1$ qubits.
+The core idea is to conduct RM on $\rho^t$, where $t=m_i$, by leveraging the coherent operation on $t$ copies of $\rho$.
+Instead of directly reading the control qubit outcome to obtain $P_t$, as in the swap test, we perform RM on one of the prepared $t$ copies of $\rho$.
+As the permutation symmetry holds, the RM can be performed on any copy, like the final one shown in Fig.~\ref{Fig:original} (c).
+By measuring the expectation value of the Pauli-$X$ operator on the control qubit and performing the projective measurement on the final copy, we obtain